codeandproduce/amptone-website-final/README.md

 The website is now deployed to heorku.
 I used Node.js and Express.js in order to integrate what I've written previously for the website to a server and deploy it.

 The website is updated day by day as I work on it in the following link: https://limitless-ravine-93847.herokuapp.com

+If the page in the link above does not function properly, try this link: http://amptone.000webhostapp.com/